asdfzxcvbn/pyzule/README.md

   -h, --help            show this help message and exit -i input              the .ipa/.app to patch
-  -o output             the name of the patched .ipa/.app that will be created -n name               modify the app's name
+  -o output             the name of the patched .ipa/.app that will be created -z .pyzule            the .pyzule file to get info from -n name               modify the app's name
   -v version            modify the app's version
   -b bundle id          modify the app's bundle id